NHSDigital/az-backup/README.md

 ### Outstanding Questions

+* The design doesn't cater for the requirement to store the backup data in a separate account (or subscription in Azure lingo).
+We can however support GeoRedundant storage across regions - will this suffice?
+Otherwise we need to look at a solution for this problem.
 * The design currently caters for a scenario where a vault could be unlocked initially, and later locked.
 Do we want this?

 ## Design